Editor’s note: This article has been updated in light of the UK-EU trade deal that was agreed at the end of 2020 and is now in place.

 If it hasn’t got one, it will need to apply for one in its own country.

-This will involve contacting all the businesses you export to in the EU to ensure they have an appropriate EORI number ready for the end of the Brexit transition period.
+You should contact all the businesses you export to in the EU to ensure they have an appropriate EORI number.

 If you’re moving goods to your own warehouse in the EU, you’ll need your own EU EORI number.

-The importer in the EU will need to pay tax and duty on what you export to them.
+The importer in the EU will need to pay tax on what you export to them.
 Therefore, it’s important to ensure you use the correct commodity codes.

 Following this, you can make export declarations via the web, email, or using software.